 This then causes the pain to worsen so we are left with a chicken/egg scenario.
 Pioneering new studies have shown that cognitive therapy can eradicate these negative thoughts and thereby bring about restful sleep, so lessening the pain.

 Combining drugs may help to treat fibromyalgia pain in a safe way

 Studies have found that fibromyalgia can be treated more effectively by combining two types of drug, thus reducing fatigue, mood and memory problems.
 Trials so far have shown that by combining pregabalin, an anti-seizure drug, with duloxetine, an antidepressant, the outcome for patients can be safely improved.
 Pain relief is intensified and physical function improved.
 This all goes towards creating a much better quality of life.

 High-pressure oxygen has been used to treat many illnesses, but so far, not fibromyalgia.
 However, new trials have shown that it may be able to reduce or even remove the need for traditional medication.

 Because women tend to suffer from this illness more than men, a group of them were treated for this chronic pain syndrome with hyperbaric oxygen treatment.
 At the same time, the team carrying out the high-pressure oxygen research are excited to find that they may have located the key factor that creates the pain of fibromyalgia; this being the malfunction of the brain’s mechanism for dealing with pain.

 For those suffering from fibromyalgia it is clear to see that there is plenty of positive research taking place that bodes well for not only diagnosing the condition but dealing with the pain and associated conditions.

-If you would like to visit the website of Arthritis Research UK you can click on the link.
+If you would like to visit the website of Versus Arthritis you can click on the link.